 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
 This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
-Yes Complaints Policy Section 4 Annual complaints performance information is published on our website: Complaints performance - Metropolitan Thames Valley (mtvh.co.uk) This year a more detailed annual complaints performance and service improvement report has been produced to exceed this requirement of the Code.
+Yes Complaints-policy.pdf Complaints performance - Metropolitan Thames Valley Section 4 Commentary: Annual Complaints Performance and Service Improvement report published on the main MTVH website.
+For the 2024/25 report, Customer Scrutiny has taken place and the recommendations from this will be taken forward to improve the quality of the report.

 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
 The governing body's response to the report must be published alongside this.
-Yes Complaints Policy Section 4 Annual complaints performance information is published on our website: Complaints performance - Metropolitan Thames Valley (mtvh.co.uk) This year a more detailed annual complaints performance and service improvement report has been produced to exceed this requirement of the Code.
-The Board will review this report and their response will be published on our website with the report summary by 30 th June 2024.
-8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes A self-assessment will be completed as required.
+Yes Complaints-policy.pdf Complaints performance - Metropolitan Thames Valley Section 4 8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
+Yes A self-assessment will be completed as required Commentary: No requirement to carry out additional self-assessment this year.
 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes A self-assessment will be completed as required.
-8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their Yes This requirement will be fulfilled if required.
+Yes A self-assessment will be completed as required Commentary: No requirement to carry out additional self-assessment this year.
+8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Yes This requirement will be fulfilled if required Commentary: Lead Accountable Person and Member Responsible for Complaints are aware of this requirement.
+No requirement to complete this action in the past 12 months.